TheArturthur/CoppermindScraper/Cosmere/Melody Muns.md

 ## History

 ### Student at Armedius
-Melody met Joel for the first time outside [[Layton\|Professor Layton]]'s class, before going inside to speak with the professor.
+Melody met Joel for the first time outside [[Layton\|Professor Layton's]] class, before going inside to speak with the professor.
 Joel was surprised that she drew unicorns in her notebook, thinking she should be practicing her Rithmatic lines instead.
 When [[Nalizar\|Nalizar]] became a full professor, he put Melody in charge of delivering mail to professors instead of Joel to punish her for her poor performance in his class and to keep Joel out of the rithmatic classes, assigning her to perform the deliveries every day after her summer elective.

 ### Remedial Studies with Fitch
 >“*I'm here.
 Let the flogging commence!*”
 \-Melody on her first day of remedial studies[5]

-As a student in what was once [[Fitch\|Professor Fitch]]'s class, Melody was assigned to Fitch for remedial studies over the summer.
-Fitch set her to work tracing the , which annoyed Melody.
+As a student in what was once [[Fitch\|Professor Fitch's]] class, Melody was assigned to Fitch for remedial studies over the summer.
+Fitch set her to work tracing the [[/wiki/Rithmatics#Matson Defense]], which annoyed Melody.
 Fitch, however, said it was important for Melody to practice the basics.
 Joel, who was serving as an assistant to Fitch, was going through census records.
 Melody asked Joel if he wanted to swap tasks, but Fitch could hear her easily.

 >“*Yes, Melody, it's not a completion -- at least, it's not a competition when you are involved.
 None at all.*”
 \-Joel bragging to Melody[6]

-Over the next week, she worked on tracing the Matson, , , , and  defenses.
+Over the next week, she worked on tracing the Matson, [[/wiki/Rithmatics#Osborn]], [[/wiki/Rithmatics#Ballintain]], [[/wiki/Rithmatics#Sumsion]], and [[/wiki/Rithmatics#Eskridge]] defenses.
 Fitch taught Melody about keening, the art of figuring out what circle your opponent was drawing and figuring out which strategy would counter it.
 Melody and Joel competed, drawing defenses, and Fitch judging which would've won in a real duel.
 They grew quite competitive, Joel eventually insulting Melody and offending her greatly.
 Though Joel apologized, Melody didn't speak with him for a time.
 A few days later, when Melody was sitting at her customary solitary table at dinner, Joel asked her to help him get into the Rithmatic section of the campus library.
 Melody agreed, ostensibly because she just wanted to get a peek at Nalizar.
 Melody found out for Joel that Nalizar was researching new Rithmatic line theories, and also checked out a book for Joel, not knowing it was on the origins of Rithmatics.
-Joel complimented Melody on her skill with chalklings, and taught her the  to let her use them more effectively.
+Joel complimented Melody on her skill with chalklings, and taught her the [[/wiki/Rithmatics#Jordan Defense]] to let her use them more effectively.
 Joel became involved in the investigations regarding missing Rithmatic students, but Melody was not privy to the same information.
-One night, when Melody was sitting alone at dinner, Joel invited her over to sit with him and .
+One night, when Melody was sitting alone at dinner, Joel invited her over to sit with him and [[Mrs. Saxon\|his mother]].
 Joel asked about Rithmatic inception ceremonies, but Melody refused to say anything about them.
 They avoided the topic afterward, Melody declaring that they should get ice cream at a parlor off-campus.

 >“*Oh, wow.
 You really **are** poor.*”
 \-Melody to Joel[8]